When to visit the vet?

 Outlook on current research

-Long-term studies deal with the ecological and economic impact of Aujeszky’s disease, especially in regions where pig farming plays a significant role.
-By combining epidemiological data with economic models, researchers hope to develop strategies that prevent the outbreak of the disease while minimizing economic losses.
+Long-term studies examine the ecological and economic impacts of Aujeszky’s disease, particularly in regions where pig farming plays a significant role.
+By combining epidemiological data with economic models, researchers hope to develop strategies that prevent disease outbreaks while minimizing economic losses.

 Frequently asked questions (FAQs)